-- "(6) the number and dollar amount of mortgage loans and completed applications grouped according to measurements of- - (A) the value of the real property pledged or proposed to be pledged as collateral; - (B) the actual or proposed term in months of any introductory period after which the rate of interest may change; - (C) the presence of contractual terms or proposed contractual terms that would allow the mortgagor or applicant to make payments other than fully amortizing payments during any portion of the loan term; - (D) the actual or proposed term in months of the mortgage loan; - (E) the channel through which application was made, including retail, broker, and other relevant categories; - (F) as the Bureau may determine to be appropriate, a unique identifier that identifies the loan originator as set forth in section 1503 of the S.A.F.E.
-Mortgage Licensing Act of 2008 [12 USCS § 5102]; - (G) as the Bureau may determine to be appropriate, a universal loan identifier; - (H) as the Bureau may determine to be appropriate, the parcel number that corresponds to the real property pledged or proposed to be pledged as collateral; - (I) the credit score of mortgage applicants and mortgagors, in such form as the Bureau may prescribe; and - (J) such other information as the Bureau may require."
+- "(6) the number and dollar amount of mortgage loans and completed applications (a) the value of the real property pledged or proposed to be pledged as collateral;

+- (B) the actual or proposed term in months of any introductory period after which the rate of interest may change; - Interest may change; (C) the presence of contractual terms or proposed contractual terms that would allow the mortgagor or applicant to make payments other than fully amortizing payments during any portion of the loan term; (D) the actual or proposed term in months of the mortgage loan; (E) the actual through which application was made, including retail, broker, and other relevant categories;

+- (F) as the Bureau may determine to be appropriate, a unique identifier that identifies the Ioan originator as set forth in section 1503 of the S.A.F.E.
+Mortgage Licensing Act of 2008 [12 USCS § 5102]; (G) as the Bureau may determine to be appropriate, a universal loan identifier; - (i) so the Bureau may determine to be appropriate, the parcel number that corresponds to the real property pledged or proposed to be pledged as collateral; (i) the credit score of mortgage applicants and mortgagors, in such form as the Bureau may prescribe; and

+- (J) such other information as the Bureau may require."